raees-wits/PANetSAM/README.md

 # PANetSAM

-Leveraging the SAM encoder's feature extraction and the prototypical feature learning to enable corss domain medical image segmentation.
+Leveraging the SAM encoder's feature extraction and the prototypical feature learning to enable cross domain medical image segmentation from CT to MRI .

 SAM model usage as implemented by segment-anything Prototype design based on: